 We believe that man was created in the image of God.
 Man rebelled against His Creator, and fell into sin.
 As a result, man became spiritually dead, totally unwilling and indeed incapable of seeking after God.
 God, from eternity past, having foreordained all things, joined a certain people to Christ Jesus, so that He might redeem them from their sin and in so doing bring glory to Himself.
-Jesus Christ, the Son of God, died in the place of this elect people, providing full and complete forgiveness of sins by His death upon the cross of Calvary.
+God’s plan of redemption is all of mere free and absolute grace towards God's elect, and without any condition foreseen in them to procure it, that the purpose of God according to election might stand.
+Jesus Christ, the Son of God, died in the place of this elect people, providing full and complete forgiveness of sins by His death upon the cross at Golgotha, the place of a skull.
 No other work can provide for forgiveness of sins, and no addition can be made to the completed and finished work of Christ.

 We believe that God, in His sovereign grace and mercy, regenerates sinful men by the power of the Holy Spirit, not by any action of their own, bringing them to new life.
 God grants to them the gifts of faith and repentance, which they then exercise by believing in Christ and turning from their sins in love for God.
 As a result of this faith, based upon the sacrifice of the Lord Jesus Christ, God justifies or makes righteous the one who believes.
 God’s gift of faith, and the continuing work of the Holy Spirit in the lives of the elect, results in good works.
 These good works flow from true, saving faith; they are a necessary result of faith, but are not to be considered necessary to the gaining of justification, which is by God’s grace through faith alone, so that no man can boast.